miklevin/Pipulate.com/software.md

 fancy word for line-fitting.
 In other words, we will plot the positions keywords held in search for your site and draw a line to see if it's sloping up or down.
 Those that slope up are opportunity or winners.
 Those that slope down are in danger or losers.
-This is the first version of machine learning before we get to the fancy type.
-Doing linear regression is something every good SEO and Data Scientist should be able to do.
+It's simple machine learning and good solid SEO.

 #### Managing the Data Pull with Named Tuples